tausvels/usefullFunctions/README.md

 4. twoSum - Outputs an ARRAY of indices of the nums array whose sum is equal to target. (array of numbers and target value as params.) e.g - twoSum([1,2,3,4], 7) will give output [2, 3].

-5. HashTable class - Creates a HashTable with given size.
-See code example.
+5. commonCharacters - Outputs a string of a common characters between 2 input strings

 6. lengthOfLongestSubstring - Outputs the length of the longest substring. (string as a paramer).
 See code example.